nmorey/git-maintain/README.md

 ## Stealing commits

-The steal feature uses git-topic-branches (which shamelessly copied it from https://git.kernel.org/pub/scm/linux/kernel/git/sashal/stable-tools.git/tree/
+The steal feature uses was shamelessly copied it from https://git.kernel.org/pub/scm/linux/kernel/git/sashal/stable-tools.git/tree/

-It requires the 'git steal-commits' command to work which should point to the 'stable-steal-commits' script from git-topic-branches

 ## Making releases
 The release process being very specific to each project, the release command does nothing by default.